 - Get a second opinion.
 Don’t be afraid to see another doctor for a second opinion.
 A good doctor will welcome a second opinion.
 If your doctor gets angry at you because you want a second opinion, it is time to get a new doctor.

 - Make sure your doctors communicate.
 Frequently, if someone has a serious illness, she has more than one doctor.
 It is important that these doctors are aware of each other and communicate.
 Check with your doctor and his office to make certain that all of your doctors know of and are providing the proper information to each other.
 Speak up.

 - Check everything.
 Get to know what your medication looks like, check the doses and the pills when you get a prescription from the pharmacy.
 If you are in the hospital, ask before you take a pill.
 Ask what is being injected into your IV.
 Never be afraid to ask.
 If you have a loved one who cannot ask, ask for her.

 - Insist on cleanliness.
 Whether in or out of the hospital, washed hands and clean instruments are crucial.
 At the hospital, doctors and nurses generally wash their hands right in the room.
 If they don’t, ask.
 If a doctor’s office looks dirty, find a different doctor.

 Need Help?
 Contact Us

 There is no sure way to avoid injury by a negligent medical professional.
 But, if you take control of your care and aren’t afraid to speak up, you can substantially reduce the risk.
 But, if you or a loved one do suffer a serious injury, do not be afraid to seek the compensation to which you are entitled.
-Call the lawyers of Lowenthal & Abrams at 888-979-7298.
+Call the lawyers of Lowenthal & Abrams today.